remind101/formatted-metrics/README.md

 ### Rack

-Call `Metrics.setup` when you app boots.
+Call `Metrics.subscribe` when your app boots.

 ### Instrument